1. Who we are

-If we are required to update your personal data, we will inform recipients to whom that personal data have been disclosed (if any), unless this proves impossible or has a disproportionate effort.
+If we are required to update your Personal Data, we will inform recipients to whom that Personal Data have been disclosed (if any), unless this proves impossible or has a disproportionate effort.

-- the processing is unlawful but you do not want us to erase your data;
+- the processing is unlawful but you do not want us to erase your Personal Data;

-- we no longer need the personal data for our processing, but you need the data to establish, exercise or defend legal claims; or
+- we no longer need the Personal Data for our processing; or

-- you have objected to processing because you believe that your interests should override the basis upon which we process your personal data.
+- you have objected to processing because you believe that your interests should override the basis upon which we process your Personal Data.

-Right to data portability
+6.5 Right to data portability